ReLoHu Journal

 The Two Ways AI Ends Up Changing What It Means to Be Human

 Every technology reshapes humanity.
 The question is never whether AI will change us.
 It is in which direction.
-And that direction is not determined by the technology itself.
-It is determined by what the people building it decide to point it at.

 Read →